DataSparkRI/DjangoSays/README.md

 ## Styling
 Says comes completely unstyled so its up to you to make it look awesome.
 See the sample html above to determine what classes and id's come with it.

+## TODO
+* There should be a setting for how long notication cookies are set for.
+* Im considering setting up some push notification type of deal via redis, gevent and longpolling.
+* Markdown enable message contents